- Communication and education

 These are collaborative groups committed to improving the environmental sustainability of their workplace (or any shared space), often involving representatives from various departments.
-Green Teams encourage behavior change on campus, and therefore help meet the Climate Action Plan goals of reducing greenhouse gas emissions by 20% through behavior change, which includes measuring and monitoring building performance and going beyond the inventory.
+Green Teams encourage behavior change on campus, and therefore help meet the Sustainability Action Plan goals of reducing greenhouse gas emissions through behavior change, which includes measuring and monitoring building performance and going beyond the inventory.

 This entails participating in an email listserv, a Google group, or even a Facebook group dedicated to resource conservation and operational efficiency.
 They best way to make this successful is by nominating a grad student, post doc, or manager as the laboratory contact person for the departmental network.
 This person will continually check and interact with the other laboratory contacts, striving to achieve highest efficiency and sustainability.

 Students from the Fall 2012 ENVIR 480 class researched topics related to green labs.
 The class was lead by Megan Horst, a graduate student who encouraged the students to contact on-campus laboratory members and investigate an issue that interested them.
 The students findings and reports were summarized in a newsletter.